ThiagoBato/ThiagoBato/README.md

 Front-end Developer since 2012.<br />
-Experienced in React and currently expanding skills in Angular, .NET, Azure and Cybersecurity.
+Experienced in React and currently expanding skills in Cybersecurity.

 📚 Graduated in Systems Analysis and Development.<br />
 📚 Postgraduate in Software Engineering.<br />